- 1 Objectives

 All the players have a starting clue.
 During the first Turn, before the first Programming phase, each player secretly looks at one of the four rooms adjacent to the Central room, and replaces it face-down in its initial location.
-Warning: Each player looks at ONE room only, even if he plays more than one characters.
+Warning: Each player looks at ONE room only, even if they play more than one characters.

 Each character has 4 base actions (Look, Move, Push and Control) plus a Special Talent (if enabled).